Skip to contents

 Irradiation times

-The function makes two attempts to extra irradiation data (dose points) automatically from the input object, if the argument dose.points was not set (aka set to NULL).
+The function makes two attempts to extra irradiation data (dose points) automatically from the input object, if the argument dose.points is not set (aka set to NULL).

 1. It searches in every curve for an info object called IRR_TIME.
-If this was set, any value set here is taken as dose point.
+If this is found, any value set there is taken as dose point.

 2. If the object contains curves of type irradiation, the function tries to use this information to assign these values to the curves.
 However, the function does not overwrite values preset in IRR_TIME.